farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 ### Flashbacks

 Players can call for a `flashback` scene if they want to declare that their character tried to prepare for a certain situation before it happened.

-Flashback scenes aren't like time travel, and can't undo what was already established in the narrative.
+That being said, a flashback scene isn’t like time travel and can't undo what was already established in the narrative.

-When a player calls for a flashback scene:

-- The GM sets a cost in `momentum` between `0-2` for the scene.
+When a player calls for a flashback, the GM looks at the fiction and sets a cost in `momentum`.

-- Depending on the fiction, either
+Then, one the following thing happens:

 - the player gets what they want.
-  - the GM makes a fortune roll to see what happens.
+- the GM makes a `fortune roll` to see what happens.
-  - the player makes an action roll to see what happens.
+- the player makes an `action roll` to see what happens.

 # Magic Extra | Extras